ilyashamza70/Micrium_STM32F446RE/README.md

 with countless applications and stack support such as TCP, IP, DHCP, CAN, Client, Server, FTP, HTTP...

-The preemptive kernel aloows higher priorities task to stop the execution of lower priority stack, and gain control of the CPU until it is required;
+The preemptive kernel allows higher priorities task to stop the execution of lower priority stack, and gain control of the CPU until it is required;
 In embedded system it becomes necessary to run safety and time critical operations to allow the correct response to any errors or external signals.